QCE Maths Methods IA1 strategy: 2026 guide

 Step 8: Refine.
 Modify the model to address a limitation.
 Re-solve.
 Compare.

-Worked outline: drug concentration in the bloodstream
+Worked example: drug concentration in the bloodstream

 Common pitfalls and how to avoid them